Profiles

 Research Interests

 Research in my laboratory focuses on the role of factors produced within the ovary that are essential for ovulation to occur.
-In the hours just before follicle rupture, the follicle destined to ovulate produces prostaglandins, which act within the follicle to stimulate ovulatory events.
-Our experiments examine how ovarian prostaglandins are made, where prostaglandins act within the follicle, and which important ovulatory events are triggered by prostaglandins.
+In the hours just before follicle rupture, the follicle destined to ovulate produces steroid hormones, protein growth factors, and prostaglandins, which act within the follicle to stimulate ovulatory events.
+A recent area of exploration has been the rapid angiogenesis which transforms the avascular pre-ovulatory follicle into an ovulated follicle and then a young, highly-vascularized corpus luteum, with the formation of an extensive network of new vessels within just a few days.

-By studying prostaglandins and other ovarian factors, we hope our research will lead to better treatments for infertility as well as the development of new contraceptive options.
+By studying locally-produced hormones and other ovarian growth factors, we hope our research will lead to better treatments for infertility as well as the development of new contraceptive options.

 Presentations and Scholarships